Nodes Ephemerality in Netdata

 ---|---|---|

-Note: Disconnections in permanent nodes indicate potential system failures requiring immediate attention.
+Note: Disconnections in permanent nodes indicate potential system failures and require immediate attention.

 By default, Netdata treats all nodes as permanent.
 To mark a node as ephemeral: